 Suffering though is a good teacher.
 And it’s teaching me to look for the beginnings of war—the subtle signs that I'm out of sync with myself, that I've put up walls inside so I can't look at my doubts.
 It’s teaching me to look for the symptoms that I've lost my honest feelings, opinions, or beliefs.

 And I created a short assessment to test myself.
 To check in to my own experience and see where I should focus my attention.
 You can get my method too.
 Right here.

 Don't let your own inner war be a secret even to you.

 I’m not a professional counselor or coach.
 I'm filling a need for those who want or need to counsel or coach themselves.
 The tools I create are to give order to your own thinking and give you a clear perspective to work with at your own pace.

 I’m also not your judge—I’m definitely not qualified for that.
 I won’t tell you how you need to heal, or what methods for growth will work for you.
 I definitely won’t sit as a judge to condemn or to bless your lifestyle or choices.

 My life is a work in progress too.
 I experience incredible losses and stunning failures.
 I certainly don't have all the answers (no one does).
 I just keep walking, seeking, hacking through the brush, creating a path behind me as I go.
 And like a reassuring big-sister, I beckon you to follow, showing you how to stay on the path of safety.

 The tools I create will provoke you to rethink things, to be brutally honest, logical, and courageous, inside.
-The danger you'll be in for being misunderstood, the risks you'll take for being harshly judged or underestimated will be defined only by your degree of self-understanding and self-compassion.
+The danger you'll be in for being misunderstood, and the risks you'll take for being harshly judged or underestimated, will be defined only by your degree of self-understanding and self-compassion.

 I will offer you perspectives that you've never heard before, helping you consider new ways of thinking in light of your pain and your desires.
 I will tell you what works for me and why it works and I will be open about what I believe is true, valuable, and good.